kprotty/pages/_posts/2021-01-15-async-await.md

 ### Capturing

-Coroutine capturing refers to what strategy is used to store the state a coroutine needs to unpause when being paused.
+Coroutine capturing refers to what strategy is used to store the state a coroutine needs to continue when being un-paused.
 Think about pausing a function in the middle of doing something.
 Whatever it was in the middle of, it needs to pick it back up when its continued.
-How that "continue data" is stored is a decent distinction between multiple coroutine implementations
+How that "continue data" is stored is a decent distinction between multiple coroutine implementations:

 - Callbacks,
 - Stackful,